How does the Jewish Calendar Work?

 Is the Jewish calendar correct and accurate?

-You can read the exact math for each step here: Math of the Jewish Calendar.
+You can read the entire math and logic of the Jewish calendar here: Math of the Jewish Calendar.

 Demystifying the Jewish Calendar